EventStorming

 Why is it relevant?

 Complex business processes are often a source of coupling inside enterprise software applications.
-Traditional strategies for requirements gathering too often fail to resolve inconsistencies when multiple stakeholders are involved.
+Traditional requirements-gathering strategies too often fail to resolve inconsistencies when multiple stakeholders are involved.

 Software Design EventStorming enforces coherence between the business and technical perspectives, leveraging domain events to build more precise narratives and effective implementation.